The Hero of Jonestown: Congressman Leo Ryan

 On November 18, Ryan left with 15 Temple members for the Port Kaituma airstrip for Georgetown.
 American Embassy officials professed shock.
 “Because of the unanticipated large number of defectors, an unexpected request was made to the Embassy in Georgetown at about noon Saturday for a second plane,” the report said.

-By 9:20 p.m. at the Library of Congress, I scanned the rest of the summary and typed up my notes at home.
+By 9:20 p.m. at the Library of Congress, I scanned the summary and typed up my notes at home.
 Later, I considered the case against Ryan.
 Critics attacked his motives, but that was crazy talk.
 He operated more from empathy and a sense of duty than political expedience.

 They attacked his operating style, but the report suggested this was misleading.
 Ryan may not have been a team player, but he wasn’t a loner either.